activescott/agentmarkdown/README.md

     echo "<b>bold</bold>" | agentmarkdown > myfile.md

-The above commands assume you installed agentmarkdown with `yarn global add agentmarkdown`, `npm install --global agentmarkdown` but it also works with `npx` so you can run it without installing like:
+The above commands assume you installed agentmarkdown with `npm install --global agentmarkdown` but it also works with `npx` so you can run it without installing like:

     npx agentmarkdown <filename.html>